WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 A couple of interesting asides: Only 1465/72819 US ICD-10 code entries in the Lexicon are actually shared with other coding systems; and this is even less for SNOMED-CT.
-I personally specualte that asserting relationships between various vocabularies just became too much of a burden for the terminologists at the VA when all the codes that were used were SNOMED-CT and ICD-10.
+I personally speculate that asserting relationships between various vocabularies just became too much of a burden for the terminologists at the VA when all the codes that were used were SNOMED-CT and ICD-10 were first loaded.

 Second Attempt to Load ICD-10
 -----------------------------